backstage/backstage/.changeset/tame-pianos-hunt.md

 '@backstage/backend-common': minor
 ---

-Allow to provide authentification which in turn allows usage of private registries
+Allow providing authentication which in turn allows usage of private registries